-Originally from Washington, D.C., Dean Wilson earned a Ph.D. and M.A. in political science from the University of California, Berkeley, and a B.A. from Harvard College.
+Originally from Washington, D.C., Dr. Wilson earned M.A. and Ph.D. degrees in political science from the University of California, Berkeley, and a B.A. from Harvard College.
 He is married to Francille Rusan Wilson, Ph.D., a labor and intellectual historian.
 They have two sons.